-However, if one of them steals your heart, then feel free to inform us of your interest.
+However, if one of them steals your heart, then feel free to inform us

 We received a report of a young cat that had been hanging around a local takeaway in Galley Hill.
 It took 2 weeks but we finally managed to trap him and admit into foster in mid November.
 He needs to see a vet as he has an eye infection, flea infestation and isn’t neutered or chipped.
 But he’s in safe hands now.